 - United States Secret Service (USSS)

 Either one or several agencies may be working on a case at any given time.
-The agencies will attempt to collect evidence (both direct and circumstantial) often through the use of a search warrant.
-Before a judge will issue a search warrant, there must be probable cause that a crime was committed.
+The agencies will attempt to collect evidence (both direct and circumstantial), often through a search warrant.
+Before a judge issues a search warrant, there must be probable cause that a crime was committed.

 Direct evidence is evidence that has been seen directly.
-An eyewitness testimony seeing someone commit a crime would be one such example of this.
+Eyewitness testimony of seeing someone commit a crime would be one such example of this.

-Circumstantial evidence is evidence that is not based on first-hand evidence.
+Circumstantial evidence is evidence that isn’t first-hand.
 An example would be if someone hit a parked car and later police officers found a damaged car with a smudge of the parked car’s paint color.

-After the agencies have presented the evidence to the prosecutor, they will decide whether there is enough evidence to indict the person who they think committed the crime.
-Indictment is the formal notification to someone that it is believed that he/she committed a crime.
+After the agencies have presented the evidence to the prosecutor, they will decide whether there is enough evidence to indict the person they think committed the crime.
+An indictment is a formal notification to someone that is believed to have committed a crime.

-If the crime is a felony, the case will be presented to what is known as a grand jury, which can be anywhere from 16 to 23 people.
-During the initial presentation, all of the evidence will be presented to the jury by the prosecutors and witnesses, and the jury will decide if they think there is enough evidence to continue with the case.
-At this point, there is no argument offered by the defense – this is just to see if a trial should even go forward.
+If the crime is a felony, the case will be presented to a grand jury, which can be anywhere from 16 to 23 people.
+During the initial presentation, all the evidence will be presented to the jury by the prosecutors and witnesses.
+The jury will decide if they think there is enough evidence to continue with the case.
+At this point, no argument is offered by the defense – this is just to see if a trial should go forward.

 If the jury thinks there is enough evidence for a trial, the defendant will officially be charged with the crime.

-The initial hearing is also known as arraignment.
-This typically happens either the day or the day after the defendant is arrested and charged.
+The initial hearing is also known as an arraignment.
+Arraignments typically happen either the same day or the day after the defendant is arrested and charged.

-A magistrate judge will inform the defendant about the charges, determine whether or not the defendant has an attorney, and then decide if the defendant will remain in jail or if he/she can be released until the official trial begins.
+A magistrate judge will inform the defendant about the charges, determine if the defendant has an attorney, and then decide if the defendant will remain in jail or be released until the official trial begins.

-If the judge decides the defendant can be released, in most cases there is a bail amount set, to ensure that the defendant does not try to go into hiding or “skip bail”.
+If the judge decides the defendant can be released, in most cases, there is a bail amount set to ensure the defendant does not try to go into hiding or “skip bail.”
 If the judge decides against granting bail or the defendant cannot afford the set bail amount, he/she will remain in the custody of the U.S. Marshall Service.

-There are three types of witnesses that may be involved in a trial:
+Three types of witnesses may be involved in a trial:

 - Lay Witness – A witness that relays what they say as it relates to the crime

-- Expert Witness – A witness educated in a certain area, such as bullet ballistics, cell phone tracking, etc. They can only testify about topics relating to their expertise
+- Expert Witness – A witness educated in a particular area, such as bullet ballistics, cell phone tracking, etc. They can only testify about topics relating to their expertise

 - Character Witness – Someone who knows someone involved with the case.
 Often family members, friends, employers, etc. are used as character witnesses